Tell Congress: Draw up articles of impeachment against Trump

 Articles of impeachment need to be drawn up and voted on immediately.
-The exact details about drawing up articles of impeachment can be argued about within the House of Representatives about which additional articles of impeachment to pursue against Trump, but there are a number of potential charges and criminal infractions from which members of Congress can choose.
+The exact details about drawing up articles of impeachment can be argued about within the House of Representatives, but there are a number of potential charges and criminal infractions from which members of Congress can choose.

 See the full list here and below: